 Having effective monitoring strategies in place that meet safeguarding needs

-The school/college protects and educates learners and staff in their use of technology, including where they are learning remotely, and has mechanisms to identify, intervene and escalate any concerns where this is needed.
+The school protects and educates pupils and staff in their use of technology, including where they are learning remotely, and has mechanisms to identify, intervene and escalate any concerns where this is needed.

-The school/college online safety policy outlines how the four areas of risk, content, contact, conduct and commerce, will be addressed to protect and educate learners and staff.
+The school’s online safety policy outlines how the four areas of risk, content, contact, conduct and commerce, will be addressed to protect and educate pupils and staff.
 It also incorporates the use of mobile and smart technology and appropriate filtering and monitoring on school devices and networks.
-Security protection procedures which meet the Cyber security standards for schools and colleges are in place in order to safeguard the systems, staff and learners and review the effectiveness of these procedures to keep up with ever evolving cyber-crime technologies.
-The school/college is also in regular communication with parents and carers and uses these communications to reinforce online safety and the systems the school/college use to protect children from online harms.
+Security protection procedures which meet the updated Cyber security standards for schools and colleges (2024) are in place in order to safeguard the systems, staff and pupils and review the effectiveness of these procedures to keep up with ever evolving cyber-crime technologies.
+The school is also in regular communication with parents and carers and uses these communications to reinforce online safety and the systems the school use to protect children from online harms.

-To ensure that online safety is effective, especially as technology and the associated risks and harms evolve and change, the school/college undertakes an annual review and risk assessment.
+To ensure that online safety is effective, especially as technology and the associated risks and harms evolve and change, the school undertakes an annual review and risk assessment.

-For more information see school/college online safety policy.
+Please refer to our online safety policy for more information.

 Systems for children to report concerns and abuse

-Our school/college recognises the importance of ensuring that all children feel heard and understood.
-We have a culture of listening to children and taking account of their wishes and feelings in any measures the school/college may put in place to protect them.
+We recognise the importance of ensuring that all children feel heard and understood.
+We have a culture of listening to children and taking account of their wishes and feelings in any measures the school may put in place to protect them.
 Whenever there are any concerns, the child’s wishes will be taken into account when determining what action to take and what services are provided.
 The welfare and safety of a child is of paramount concern and staff will act in the best interests of the child.

 We understand the difficulties that children may have in approaching staff about their circumstances and any concerns they may have.
 Some children may feel unable to report their concerns or abuse, others may have additional barriers to telling someone or may not recognise what is happening is abusive.

-The school/college has an open and accepting attitude towards children and promotes a positive and supportive environment as part of our responsibility for pastoral care.
-Our school/college ethos promotes trusted relationships between learners and all staff which supports children to tell staff about any concerns they may have.
-(Amend to reflect school/college ethos)
+The school has an open and accepting attitude towards children and promotes a positive and supportive environment as part of our responsibility for pastoral care.
+Our school ethos promotes trusted relationships between pupils and all staff which supports children to tell staff about any concerns they may have.

-Children, parents/carers, and all staff will be free to talk about any concerns and see the school/college as a safe place.
+Children, parents/carers, and all staff will be free to talk about any concerns and see the school as a safe place.
 Many children can show signs or act in ways they hope adults will notice or react to, others may make indirect reports via a friend or staff may overhear conversations.
 All staff are alert to this and to the potential need for early help and are aware of the indicators of abuse, exploitation and neglect and know what actions they should take.

-The school/college has systems in place for children to complain and/or confidently report their concerns, including any form of abuse or neglect, including child-on-child abuse, and know that their concerns will be treated seriously.
-(Add information about what school/college systems are in place for children to report, knowing concerns will be taken seriously, they can safety express their views and give feedback.
-The systems should be well promoted, easily understood and easily accessible)
+The school has systems in place for children to complain and/or confidently report their concerns, including any form of abuse or neglect, including child-on-child abuse, and know that their concerns will be treated seriously.
+The school has a worry box which is in a communal area and easily accessible to the children.

 Working with parents and carers